evokegaming/guides/process/merge_requests/README.md

 Once it has been said in the MR that it's ready for merging, write the same in Redmine (if the reviewer hasn't done it already).

-You don't need to close the MR, it will be closed automatically when the branch is merged into `master` (or whatever other branch was set as the target branch).
+Do not close the MR, it will be closed automatically when the branch is merged into `master` (or whatever other branch was set as the target branch).

 ## Finding merge requests
 As stated at the end of the "Creation procedure" section, if an issue in